Studying and managing shrimp gut and water microbiota

 We carried out a controlled experiment in Vietnam covering both the hatchery and nursery phases of white leg shrimp (Litopenaeus vannamei).
-The trial evaluated the use of a water bioremediation product (LALSEA PL Pack, Lallemand Animal Nutrition) alongside an in-feed probiotic (BACTOCELL or LALPACK PROBIO, Lallemand Animal Nutrition) in comparison to, in the hatchery phase, water antibiotic prophylaxis and, in the nursery phase, competitor’s microbial solutions or negative control (Figure 1).
+The trial evaluated the use of a water bioremediation product (LALSEA PL Pack, Lallemand Animal Nutrition) alongside an in-feed probiotic (BACTOCELL or LALPACK PROBIO, Lallemand Animal Nutrition) in comparison to, at the hatchery phase, water antibiotic prophylaxis and, at the nursery phase, competitor’s microbial solutions or negative control (Figure 1).

-- Does the water microbiome impact all life-stages of shrimp similarly?
+- Does the water microbiome impact all life stages of shrimp similarly?
 No.

 - Can we track the added beneficial bacteria in the water and in the shrimp?
 Yes.
-(Figure 2)